dilanx/dilan.blog/blog/discontinuing-the-paper-url-save-data-system.md

 # Discontinuing the Paper URL Save Data System

-Starting **May 31 2023**, Paper will no longer support the URL save data system that has existed since launch.
+Starting **June 02 2023**, Paper will no longer support the URL save data system that has existed since launch.

 <!--truncate-->